-Home baking business is having a moment – between 2012 and 2016 numbers of home baking and cake decorating businesses increased by an astounding 1,500% according to insurers Simply Business, and those figures are likely to stay high as consumers move from mass-produced food to artisan products.
+Home baking businesses are having a moment – between 2012 and 2016 numbers of home baking and cake decorating businesses increased by an astounding 1,500% according to insurers Simply Business, and those figures are likely to stay high as consumers move from mass-produced food to artisan products.

 The Federation of Bakers reports that the UK bakery market is worth £3.6 billion – so how do you go about getting a piece of the pie?
 Here at TechRound, we’ve compiled a list of the ten steps for starting a baking business UK cake-centric entrepreneurs should know about.

 1. Register as Self-Employed

 Before you do anything, register for Self Assessment with HMRC.
 Every self-employed person and sole trader needs to report their earnings, pay income tax and contribute towards National Insurance; it’s all very straightforward.
 Our guide to registering as a sole trader explains the process and why you might consider registering as a limited company once business grows.

-When starting a baking business, UK entrepreneurs should also register for a food business with your local authority’s environmental health department at least 28 days before you begin trading; this gives them time to assess your food preparation era for hygiene.
+When starting a baking business, UK entrepreneurs should also register for a food business with the local authority’s environmental health department.
+This should be done at least 28 days before you begin trading; this gives them time to assess your food preparation era for hygiene.
 As intimidating as this is, the standards are very straightforward; for example, you’ll need adequate hand-washing facilities, lidded waste containers and for all surfaces to be washable and in good condition.
 Reading Borough Council has a good guide to the regulations as a PDF here.

 3. Take Out Insurance